January 4, 2021

 The core algorithm behind Sociomapping takes a matrix of relationship weights as an input and outputs 2D coordinates of the people (or any other object, for that matter), such that the distance between objects at the 2D placement corresponds, best as it could, to the weights in the input matrix.
 For example, if Alice has a strong relationship with Bob (and vice versa) and a weak relationship with Clark, she would appear closer to Bob than to Clark in the 2D model - the Sociomap.

-The exact algorithm was devised originally by Radvan Bahbouh and implemented by Cyril Hoschl, the CTO of Time is Ltd. While we don’t need to delve into details, it is worth noting that it is essentially a dimensionality reduction algorithm and the resulting “image”, therefore, distorts the original data a little bit.
+The exact algorithm is based on work of Radvan Bahbouh and Cyril Hoschl, the CTO of Time is Ltd. While we don’t need to delve into details, it is worth noting that it is essentially a dimensionality reduction algorithm and the resulting “image”, therefore, distorts the original data a little bit.
 Just like the map of the Earth is distorted when printed on a 2D surface (there are many projections, each distorting the true distances on Earth in one way or another), so the Sociomap may not represent all relations with 100% accuracy.
 However, the distortion is usually very low and the benefit of easier comprehension of the relations via spatial representation is considerable.

 In the last step, the 2D model is enriched with a third dimension, the height, which can convey any metric pertaining to the object, e.g. number of hours the person / department spent in meetings.
 The resulting 3D model is rendered visually so as to resemble a landscape, color-coding heights for better read.

 The first and original use case for Sociomapping is as an aid to better team communication and collaboration.
 The Sociomap here serves as a common “source of truth” for teams that want to improve the efficiency of their communication and collaboration, abetting a method of continuous discussion and implementation of small adjustments to how members work together.